steveschnepp/blog.pwkf.org/_posts/2023-07-20-update-or-new.md

 Changing content transparently is taxing everyone's memory sanity, and therefore erodes trust the fastest.
 {: .panel .warning}

-## Posts are Updated
+## If Posts are Updated

-On the other hand, the internet is filled with, at best, obsolete informations and, at worst, plain wrong information.
-Therefore some cleanup is usually very beneficial.
+On the other hand, the internet is filled with obsolete informations or, at worst, plain wrong informations.
+Therefore **some** cleanup is very beneficial.

-Having to jump through several updates isn't great either, and updating all the previous posts to point to the latest one won't be done.
+Having to jump through several updates isn't great either.
+Updating all the previous posts to always point to the latest one will not work, as I'm lazy and I might even miss some.

 ## A blog is like a GIT history